3D ultrasound: Risks

 The general risks of ultrasound also apply to 3D ultrasound.
 Essentially, ultrasound is considered safe.
 While other imaging modalities use radioactive dye or ionizing radiation, for example, ultrasound transducers send pulses of high frequency sound into the body and then listen for the echo.

 In summary, the primary risks associated with ultrasound would be the potential heating of tissue or cavitation.
 The mechanisms by which tissue heating and cavitation are measured are through the standards called thermal index (TI) and mechanical index (MI).
 Even though the FDA outlines very safe values for maximum TI and MI, it is still recommended to avoid unnecessary ultrasound imaging.

 Applications

 Obstetrics

+A clinical monitor displaying 3D and 4D obstetric ultrasound surface rendering, utilized for detailed anatomical visualization of a fetus during a mid-trimester scan.

 3D ultrasound is useful, among other things, for facilitating the characterization of some congenital defects, such as skeletal anomalies and heart issues.
 With real-time 3D ultrasound, the fetal heart rate can be examined in real-time.

 Cardiology

 Applications of three-dimensional ultrasound in cardiac treatment have achieved outstanding progress in scanning and treating heart issues.
 When 3D ultrasound is used to visualize the cardiac state of an individual, it is called 3D echocardiography.
 With the integration of other technologies, it is possible to obtain quantitative measurements such as chamber volume during the cardiac cycle.
 It also provides other useful information, for example, tracking the blood flow, or the speed of contractions and expansions.
 With 3D echocardiography, physicians can detect artery diseases with relative ease, and can finely examine various cardiac defects.
 3D echocardiography can achieve real-time imaging of the cardiac structure.